 Side note: Stability balls are also known as yoga or exercise balls.

-- Check your feet.
+3. Position your feet to be approximately shoulder-width apart.
 They should be slightly in front of your body (about 10 inches) and placed shoulder-width apart.

-- Squat down as far as you can.
+5. Squat down to a depth you can control through the entire range.
 Stop if you feel any pain, especially in your knees.

-- Hold this position for 2 breaths before exhaling and standing and going back to the starting position.
+6. Hold this position for 2 breaths before exhaling and pushing through the floor, to return to your start position.

 Option 2: Wall squats with the ball for Pilates

 Wall Pilates is a great and convenient way to do Pilates at home.
-For this exercise, you will be needing a pilates ball, which is smaller than your average yoga/exercise ball.
+For this exercise, you will need a pilates ball, which is smaller than your average yoga/exercise ball.

 Lean and toned up body isn’t just a far-fetched fantasy.
 Check out the BetterMe app and watch it propel your weight loss journey into high gear!